pcsmomo/kubernetes-practice/README.md

 - `template: metadata: labels`
   - it's used for spec
     - `spec: selector: matchLabel`
-- `deployment.yaml: metadata: labels`
-  - it's used for services
+  - it's also used for services
     - `service.yaml: spec: selector`

 ### port